zoeskan/MCB185/PYTHON_REFERENCE.md

 ## CLI ##

 Values on the command line are in the `sys.argv` list.
-While you _can_ read values directly from here, it's not recommended.

 ```
 filename = sys.argv[1]